OUT OF THE BOX Christmas Ideas (Ideas to help churches reach people for Jesus)

 - Parties are one of the best ways I know to grow a class.
 Here is the formula: invite every member and every prospect to every fellowship every month.

-A Sunday School leader had a dinner and a movie at their house last Friday night.
+A Sunday School leader had dinner and a movie at their house last Friday night.
 It was great.
 They had a Pot-luck dinner at 7:00, and a movie to follow.
-Curious thing, they didn’t have any new people show up at the party, but they had their all time high attendance on Sunday.
+Curious thing, they didn’t have any new people show up at the party, but they had their all-time high attendance on Sunday.
 I have seen it happen more times than I can count.

 Have you tried it?
 Why not follow the scriptures that say: